Karanchrish/Speech_to-Text_and_Text_to_Speech/README.md

-# Text-to-Speech & Speech-to-Text Converter
+# Text-to-Speech Converter

-This Streamlit application provides two main functionalities: converting text to speech and transcribing speech to text.
-It utilizes the Google Text-to-Speech (gTTS) API for text-to-speech conversion and the SpeechRecognition library for speech-to-text transcription.
+This Streamlit application provides converting text to speech functionalities.
+It utilizes the Google Text-to-Speech (gTTS) API for text-to-speech conversion.

 ---
 ## Features

 - **Text-to-Speech Conversion**: Enter text and select a language from the provided options, then click the "Convert to Speech" button.
 The application will generate an audio file of the speech which you can listen to.

-- **Speech-to-Text Transcription**: Click the "Speak to Text" button to activate your microphone.
-Speak into the microphone, and the application will transcribe your speech into text.

 ## Prerequisites

 - Python 3.x